jeremywen/SEQ-Euclid/README.md

-(My fork has colors fixed for color blind people and people that can't stand the bright red)
+* My fork has colors fixed for color blind people and people that can't stand the bright red.
+* My fork also has a `Makefile`

 # SEQ-Euclid